 Photosensitivity describes a sensitivity to flashing or flickering lights, usually of high intensity, which are pulsating in a regular pattern.
 Many people are uncomfortable when exposed to such lights, but people with photosensitive epilepsy can be triggered into seizures by them.
 When given an electroencephalogram (EEG test), the majority of such patients will show epileptiform brain discharges when exposed to flashing lights.

-Please visit our section on Photosensitive Epeilepsy to learn more.
+Please visit our section on Photosensitive Epilepsy to learn more.

 Questions to ask your healthcare provider about your seizures: